m-c-frank/mycelium.nvim/README.md

 have all the information at your fingertips

+## current state

+as of now it uses hints similar to copilot

+but i want to make it feel more powerful

+it should learn from you

+and it must stay completely local and secure

 ## roadmap

 - [x] curl to local ollama
 - [x] display response as virtual text
+- [x] configure ollama location
 - [ ] accepting response functionality
 - [ ] storing the user interactions for training data
 - [ ] use every interaction as training example